HelTecAutomation/HeltecDocs/en/source/cubecell/htcc-ac01/capsule_quick_start.md

 ### Basic Test

-In `Sensor Basic Test (XXX)` path, is the basic test program used by capsule sensors, which can be used to quickly verify the sensor and read the value from sensors:
+In the example menu `CubeCell - xxxx Sensor Examples`, is the basic test program used by capsule sensors, which can be used to quickly verify the sensor and read the value from sensors:

-- Heltec made -- Sensor modules made by Heltec；
-- Third party -- Support for third-party sensor modules developed by users；

 ![](img/capsule_quick_start/01.png)

+**Heltec Produced Sensor Examples:** Sensor modules made by Heltec; [Sensor List](https://github.com/HelTecAutomation/ASR650x-Arduino/blob/master/libraries/SensorBasic/readme.md)

+**Third Party Sensor Examples:** For third-party sensor modules developed by users.
+[Sensor List](https://github.com/HelTecAutomation/ASR650x-Arduino/blob/master/libraries/Sensor_ThirdParty/readme.md)

 &nbsp;